vkbo/OsirisAnalysis/Readme.txt

   Development History
  =====================

+  Version 1.2
+  - Introduced OsirisType as superclass for Charge, BField, EField, Momentum and Phase
+  - Introduced Variables as a class to handle Osiris variable checks and conversions to readable and internal formats.
+This class replaces all the fTranslate... functions from previous version.
+It also replaces the isBeam, isPlasma, isField and isAxis functions.
+  - The Variables class can be run independently, but is also accessbile from OsirisData.Translate

   Version 1.1
   - Significant updates to GUI
   - Added plot functions and new classes including a math func interpreter.